sam-meech-ward-lighthouse-labs/Swift3-Basics/README.md

 # Swift 3
 In 2014 Apple unexpectedly announced an entirely new programming language, Swift.
 This language has matured and grown over the past 2 years.
 It has become the prefered language for all apple programming and since being open sourced in 2015, is now a popular server side language.

+To use `Swift 3` you must be using Xcode 8.0 and iOS 10 as your base SDK.

 ## Playgrounds

 Playgrounds are simple 'Live Coding' envoromnets.
 This means you can see the results of your code as you write it.